Digital Nomad Tax

 If you’re a citizen of a country with visa free access to Germany, you can skip the first step.
 If you’re a citizen of a country of the Schengen Area, you can skip the process altogether as you’ll be able to relocate to Germany in any case.

-We know Germans for their efficiency and you can also see this on the clear website where more information can be found.
+We know Germans for their efficiency and you can also see this on the clear website where more information can be found about the German digital nomad visa.

 Greece (Schengen Area)